 A skilled, motivated workforce who are equipped to look beyond the obvious to gather quality evidence and are clear on processes supported by well-defined policy and, where it is the most appropriate option, result in more cases leading to prosecution.
 Victims are confident that police have collected the best evidence and that their case is being handled appropriately and sensitively, increasing reporting and achieving the best outcomes for children and adults at risk.

-Objective 1: To ensure call handlers have an investigative mindset, ask open questions and try to understand what is happening and why.
+Objective 1: To ensure call nandlers have an investigative mindset, ask open questions and try to understand what is happening and why.
 Objective 2: To ensure good quality information is recorded which could be used in evidence-led prosecutions Objective 3: To ensure the response or neighbourhood officer takes a similarly inquisitive approach in their interactions, likely to be recorded on Body Worn Video.
 All vulnerable victims and witnesses, especially children, must be given the time and safe space to feel able to give their account using trusted interpreters/communication aids where appropriate to support them.
 Objective 4: To ensure that crimes are allocated to those investigators with the most appropriate skills supervisors have the skills to review and manage investigations competently, ensuring due consideration is given to the appropriateness of prosecution.
-Where there are issues of exploitation/vulnerability (e.g. Modern Day Slavery, County Lines and Vulnerability to Radicalisation) it may not always be appropriate to prosecute

-Objective 5: To ensure
+Where there are issues of exploitation/vulnerability (e.g. Modern Day Slavery, County Lines and Vulnerability to Radicalisation) it may not Objective 5: To ensure What do we mean?

-Call handlers feel able to, and do, display professional curiosity.
+Call handlers feel able to, and do display professional curiosity.
+What are forces doing?

-In addition to training and reviewing calls, forces reported providing call handlers with a set script or pop-up questions and guidance dependent on the crime/incident.

-In addition, some forces reported that call handlers complete the intelligence checks and the initial assessment of needs which provides a greater understanding of the call.
+In addition to training and reviewing calls, forces reported providing call handlers with a set script or pop-up questions and quidance dependent on the crime/incident In addition, some forces reported that call handlers complete the intelligence checks and the initial assessment of needs which provides a greater understanding of the call.
+What do we mean?

-The quality of information recorded is monitored to ensure it is useable for prosecution.
+The quality of information recorded is monitored to ensure it is useable for prosecution What are forces doing?

-In addition to auditing investigations and cases, forces also reported having systems in place to ensure the investigations are reviewed regularly and delivering training to improve the practice of front-line officers.
+In addition to auditing investigations and cases, forces also reported having systems in place to ensure the investigations are reviewed regularly and delivering training to improve the practice of front-line officers What do we mean?

-Officers display professional curiosity when attending an incident, recording this on BWV where appropriate.
-They should also ensure that victims/witnesses are provided with a safe space and appropriate tools (e.g. interpreter, communication aids) to enable them to feel safe in giving their account.
+Officers display professional curiosity when attending an ncident, recording this on BWV where appropriate.
+They should also ensure that victims/witnesses are provided with a safe space and appropriate tools (e.g. interpreter, communication aids) to enable them to feel safe in giving their account What are forces doing?

-Initiatives and/or training have been rolled out in some forces to improve officer's ability to engage with young people.
-In addition some forces have developed specialist roles to support children from diverse communities to engage confidently with the police.
-Templates have also been developed for officers to use to ensure key areas are not missed.

-In some forces, facilities have been addressed to help with engagement such as providing a calm environment in which children and young people can give evidence.
+Initiatives and/or training have neen rolled out in some forces to improve officers' ability to engage with young people.
+In addition some forces have developed specialist roles to support children from diverse communities to engage confidently with the police Templates have also been developed for officers to use to ensure key areas are not missed In some forces, facilities have been addressed to help with engagement such as providing a calm environment in which children and young people can give evidence What do we mean?
+What do we mean?

-Crimes are investigated by those who have the appropriate skills and understanding of the vulnerabilities present.
+Crimes are investigated by those who have the appropriate skills and understanding of the ulnerabilities present What are forces doing?

 Forces are delivering training in this area with some developing accreditation programmes such as 'Passports' to ensure officers at the different ranks have the correct training and skills.

-In conjunction with the Voice of the Victim (Action 2.4.1), supervisors effectively manage and review investigations and understand where prosecution may not be the most appropriate option.
+In conjunction with the Voice of the Victim (Action 2.4.1). supervisors effectively manage and review investigations and understand where prosecution may not be the most appropriate option.

+always be appropriate to

+prosecute

+What are forces doing?